ranjodh-kaur/PPS_2022/2221024/program38.md

-## Program 33: Write a program to illustrate the use of strcmp function.
+## Write a program to illustrate the use of strcmp function
 ```C
 #include<stdio.h>
 int main()